callmearta/kite/readme.md

 - Create New Posts Using Ctrl+Enter
 - Vazir Font For Persian And Arabic Texts
 - Likes Tab For Users
-- Blacklist Certain Words In Posts And User Handles And Names
+- Mutelist Certain Words In Posts And User Handles And Names
 - Get Follow Suggestions Relative To Your Followings
 - Dark Mode
 - What's Hot Column Next To Skyline Which You Can Close